 Mary serves as Vice President of Experiences and Volunteer Growth with Women Doing Well.
 She is responsible for creating transformational experiences while serving and developing engaged volunteers on their own journey and growth within Women Doing Well.
 She joined the team in 2012 after 10 years of spa management and event planning.
 She is passionate about bringing people together for transformational experiences.
 Mary and her husband, Bryan, live in Chattanooga, Tennessee with their three children where they enjoy the beauty of God’s creation in the nature around them.
 Her two word purpose statement is “Liberating Greatness”.

 Amy lives in Tampa, Florida with her husband, Mike, who works for the Miami Marlins.
 Together they have a busy blended family that includes one in high school, one in college and two married children.
 Amy and Mike recently became grandparents to precious a baby boy, as well!
 Amy is excited to be on the Women Doing Well team as a Director of Volunteer Growth.
 Her purpose statement is Affirming Worth.

 Emily brings a variety of skills to the Women Doing Well team.
-With a background in marketing, non-profit fundraising and entrepreneurship, Emily brings 10 years of experience to the social media and marketing team.
+With a background in marketing, non-profit fundraising and entrepreneurship, Emily brings 10 years of experience to the communications and marketing team.
 Emily also serves as Director of Communications for Generous Giving.

-Her adventures prior to joining Generous Giving include serving as partner and CMO of an NYC-based financial start-up and working as Associate Director of Generosity at Redeemer Presbyterian Church in New York City.
+Her adventures prior to joining Women Doing Well / Generous Giving include serving as partner and CMO of an NYC-based financial start-up and working as Associate Director of Generosity at Redeemer Presbyterian Church in New York City.
 When not creating content, or cultivating generosity, you will likely find her traveling, enjoying the outdoors or searching for a perfect cup of coffee.
 Emily holds degrees from University of Oxford, UK (MBA, 2013) and Princeton University (Behavioral Decision Making, Psychology, 2006).